dakrone/cheshire/README.md

 <del>Benchmarks for custom encoding coming soon.</del> - check out the
-benchmarks in `cheshire.test.benchmark`; or run `lein test :benchmark`.
+benchmarks in `cheshire.test.benchmark`; or run `lein benchmark`.
 If you have scenarios where Cheshire is not performing as well as expected (compared to a different library), please let me know.

 ## Advanced customization for factories
 See